- What does Earthworks do?

 One of the wonderful things about being in the garden is its hard not to feel a connection to something, be that a higher power, the natural world, or just yourself.
 Many people find that slowing down and working together is deeply rewarding and rejuvenating.
 While this might nor be formal prayer, one volunteer once pointed out “everything we do here is prayer.”
 We do host our garden blessings twice a year which incorporates a prayer service lead by our Chaplin.
 For exact dates please contact us.

 Where can I buy produce from Earthworks?

 If you want, you don’t even have to buy Earthworks Produce!
 Most volunteer days we make sure folks go home with a part of the harvest.
 Earthworks' produce is available for purchase at Meldrum Fresh Market, every Thursday 11am-2pm during the growing season.
 Check our calendar for market starting dates.
 Most of our produce is used in meals at the Soup Kitchen - feel free to join us for lunch anytime!
 Lunch is served Monday through Friday, 11-1pm.
 All are welcome.
 Feel free to leave a donation (if you wish) in the jar.
-Other Earthworks products, such as jam and honey, are available for purchase throughout the year from our garage office.
+Other Earthworks products are available for purchase throughout the year from our garage office.